MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 1/10/2020
 ```

-### Null-coalescing assignment operator ??=
+### Null conditional assignment operator ??=

-The null-coalescing assignment operator `??=` assigns the value of its right-hand operand to its
+The null conditional assignment operator `??=` assigns the value of its right-hand operand to its
 left-hand operand only if the left-hand operand evaluates to null.
-The ??= operator doesn't evaluate
+The `??=` operator doesn't
-its right-hand operand if the left-hand operand evaluates to non-null.
+evaluate its right-hand operand if the left-hand operand evaluates to non-null.

 ```powershell
 $x = $null